trailofbits/algo/README.md

         "\"#----------------------------------------------------------------------#\"",
 ```

+Note: If you want to run Algo at any point in the future, you must first "reactivate" the dependencies for it.
+To reactivate them, open your terminal, use `cd` to navigate to the directory with Algo, then run `source env/bin/activate`.
+For example, they should be activated before you run the [update-users script](https://github.com/trailofbits/algo#adding-or-removing-users).

-Note: Advanced users who want to install Algo on top of a server they already own or want to script the deployment of Algo onto a network of servers, please see the [Advanced Usage](/docs/ADVANCED.md) documentation.
+Advanced users who want to install Algo on top of a server they already own or want to script the deployment of Algo onto a network of servers, please see the [Advanced Usage](/docs/ADVANCED.md) documentation.

 ## Configure the VPN Clients